LarusThor/PA5/README.md

 **Short Description of the Project:**

-For this project, I will create a basic networked chat server in C++.
+For this project, we will create a basic networked chat server in C++.
 The program will allow multiple clients to connect to a server using TCP sockets.
 Once connected, each client can send plain text messages, which the server will relay to all other connected clients.

-The focus will be on building a working, simple system using real-world networking tools and learning how to use threads in C++ for handling multiple clients.
-I will use the asio C++ library (a header-only networking library) to handle socket communication.
+The focus will be on building a working, simple system using real-world networking tools and learning how to use threads in C++ for handling multiple clients. we will use the asio C++ library (a header-only networking library) to handle socket communication.

 This project is intended to help me learn how networking and concurrency work in C++ in a hands-on way, while keeping the codebase simple and understandable as a beginner.

-**Items I Plan to Fulfill (and Estimated Points):**
+**Items we Plan to Fulfill (and Estimated Points):**
-Use networking with proper concurrency management — 40 points How it's fulfilled: I will use TCP sockets to allow multiple clients to connect to a server and send messages.
+Use networking with proper concurrency management — 40 points How it's fulfilled: we will use TCP sockets to allow multiple clients to connect to a server and send messages.

 Tool: asio library (standalone, no Boost required).